The importance of magnification effects in galaxy-galaxy lensing: Magnification bias in halo-mass estimates

-the mean number density of lenses.
 This version of the halo model assumes a central galaxy at the centre of a halo whenever there are lens galaxies inside the halo, and satellite galaxies with a number density profile equal to the NFW matter density.
-For the mean number of central and satellite galaxies for a halo mass $m$ we follow \citet{Clampitt2017} but with central-galaxy fraction $f_{\rm cen}\equiv1$,
+For the mean number of central and satellite galaxies for a halo mass $m,$ we follow \citet{Clampitt2017} but with central-galaxy fraction $f_\mathrm{cen}\equiv1$,